Teemo Build Guide by Ferrovial

 30% slow, 42 magic damage and reducing every targets magic resistance by 5, 5% of current HP and your Toxic Shot

 Enchantment: Furor - Best boot buy on Teemo.
 Allows really good kiting.

-Enchantment: Alacrity - Allows to travel map faster, however I prefer either Enchantment: Furor or Enchantment: Homeguard to these as they do not give as much of a benefit
+Enchantment: Alacrity - Allows to travel map faster, however I prefer either Enchantment: Furor or Enchantment: Homeguard to these as Enchantment: Alacrity do not give as much of a benefit

 Enchantment: Distortion - Take if you have Ghost or Teleport and you want to split push/tp to lanes more.
-Be wary that other boots are much more beneficial
+Be wary that other boots can be more beneficial

 Enchantment: Homeguard - Take when you are losing or when you need to go back and defend lanes quicker.